-I can design and facilitate online workshops for to any location, and I am able to provide in person workshops in the London region initially from November 2021 (COVID-19 guidance and safety precautions allowing).
+I can design and facilitate online workshops for to any location, and I am able to provide in person workshops in the London region from March 2022 (COVID-19 guidance and safety precautions allowing).

 Examples of my work in healthcare and community settings

 As part of my training and final year dissertation the MA in Creative Writing & Personal Development, Sussex University (2003-2005), where I trained to facilitate writing groups in healthcare, social care and education settings, I designed and ran a weekly Creative Writing group for three inpatients on the Inpatient Management Programme, at Royal National Orthopaedic Hospital, London, at the time (2005) one of only two London based hospitals offering such specialist inpatient rehabilitation for those with Chronic Pain.
 I found that writing could be an adjunct to conventional therapeutic interventions, such as medications and physical and psychological therapies and facilitated self- expression and sharing of commonality of experiences about fears, being separated from family, coping with chronic pain , disability and a range of other experiences.